 Savasana translated as ‘corpse pose’.
 It is the final posture where you lay on your back and witness a stillness in the body and mind as the heart rate settles and the breath finds its natural resting rhythm.
 This resting pose has revitalising and nurturing effects renewing our energy, vitality and spirit both of body and mind.

 Yoga Nidra or “Yogi sleep” is the state at which the conscious mind subsides but awareness remains.
 To practice yoga nidra, one lies in savasana and consciously relaxes the whole body, part by part, and then concentrates on the natural breath.
 By this method the subconscious mind comes to the surface and the conscious mind drops away.
-In this deep form of meditation you enter into the stillness of the deep sleep state yet remain awake.
+In this dee form of meditation you enter into a stillness of the deep sleep state yet remain awake.